Carmi W. Beach: Early life

 Carmi W. Beach was born in Hadley, New York, in March 1841.
 He came to the Wisconsin Territory as a child, in 1846, and settled with his parents at Spring Prairie, in Walworth County.
-They moved to Columbia County a year later, and settled a farm in the town of Marcellon.
+They moved to Columbia County a year later and settled on a farm in the town of Marcellon.
 Beach received a common school education, and then attended Ripon College.

 War service

 At the outbreak of the American Civil War, Beach, then-20, volunteered for service in the Union Army and was enrolled as a private in Company E of the 2nd Wisconsin Cavalry Regiment.
-He was promoted to sergeant and first sergeant in the company, and was then commissioned first lieutenant in the Fall of 1862.
+He was promoted to sergeant and first sergeant in the company and was then commissioned first lieutenant in the Fall of 1862.
 In the Spring of 1863, their captain, George N. Richmond was promoted to major for the battalion, and Beach was made captain of Company E. He held the role of company commander for most of the rest of the war, leaving at the expiration of his enlistment in January 1865.

 The 2nd Wisconsin Cavalry was mostly involved in the western theater of the war, and participated in the Vicksburg Campaign, the Jackson Expedition, and the Franklin–Nashville campaign.

 Career

 After returning to Wisconsin, Beach became involved with the Republican Party of Wisconsin.
-He was elected chairman of the town board in 1868, and was elected without opposition to the Wisconsin State Assembly in 1869.
+He was elected chairman of the town board in 1868 and was elected without opposition to the Wisconsin State Assembly in 1869.
 At the time he was the youngest member of the Legislature.
 He represented Columbia County's 3rd Assembly district, which then comprised most of the north half of the county.

 In the Fall of 1875, he went west to California, settling first at San Jose, then moving to San Francisco, where he was elected to the city board of education.
-He suffered from poor health for many years, and moved south to seek a more hospitable climate.
+He suffered from poor health for many years and moved south to seek a more hospitable climate.
 He died in Monrovia, California, in January 1888.